ashfurrow/blog/source/blog/2017-09-14-bargainville.html.markdown

 END_WIDE

 Anyway.
-I kept listening, and kept hearing the same sort of left wife anthems come through.
+I kept listening, and kept hearing the same sort of left-wing anthems come through.
 I mean, this seems on the nose by contemporary standards, but in the 90's this was somewhat subversive stuff.

 BEGIN_WIDE